 I thank my tears for teaching why.

 This poem reflects emotional endurance — how we carry invisible burdens daily yet still keep moving.
-“The Weight I Carry” shows that true strength isn’t about perfection or ease; it’s about persistence, patience, and quiet courage through exhaustion.
+“The Weight I Carry” shows that true strength is not about perfection or ease; it’s about persistence, patience, and quiet courage through exhaustion.

 “Light After the Fall”